-Alexandrium catenella blooms produce a toxin that accumulates in shellfish, potentially producing paralytic shellfish poisoning (Greengrove et al. 2012).
-Monitoring the concentration and distribution of the dormant cysts to assure public health.
-The purpose of this project is to continue the monitoring work done by King County to establish long-term trends.
+Alexandrium catenella blooms produce a toxin that accumulates in shellfish, potentially producing shellfish paralytic poisoning (Greengrove et al. 2012).
+Monitoring the concentration and distribution of the dormant cysts to alert the public as to health risk.
+The purpose of this project is to continue the determine a baseline to establish long-term trends in Puget Sound's Main Basin & Quartermaster Harbor.
+Alexandrium previously found in Quartermaster Harbor.